 NASM has teamed up with Aerobics and Fitness Association of America for their group fitness instructor certification.
 And it’s a good one!

-There are three options when it comes to this certification: self-study, premium self-study and all-inclusive (the most expensive).
-The all-inclusive option includes a range of workbooks, a textbook, all the study materials including practice tests, flashcards, a free retest, a workshop and what the NASM call a “job guarantee”.
+There are three options for this certification: self-study, premium self-study, and all-inclusive (the most expensive).
+The all-inclusive option includes a range of workbooks, a textbook, all the study materials, including practice tests, flashcards, a free retest, a workshop, and what the NASM call a “job guarantee”.

 Check out the NASM group exercise certification here.

 So in winding up group fitness certification options, the three presented above are the best in this category.
 If you are interested in starting out in the exciting world of group fitness, or perhaps you feel you need a change from what you regularly do in the world of fitness, getting accredited with one of these is a great place to start.

 Tons of people are coming to say that keeping their body healthy means a longer, more productive life.
 And we can include seniors in that group.